Battle of Aljubarrota: Prelude

 The end of the 14th century in Europe was a time of revolution and crisis, with the Hundred Years' War between the English and the French for Western France, the Black Death devastating the continent, and famine afflicting the poor.
 Portugal was no exception.
 In October 1383, King Ferdinand I of Portugal died with no son to inherit the crown.
 The only surviving child of his marriage with Leonor Telles de Meneses was a girl, Princess Beatrice of Portugal.

 In April of that same year Ferdinand had signed the Treaty of Salvaterra de Magos with King Juan I of Castile.
 The treaty determined that Beatrice was to marry Juan, and the Crown of Portugal would belong to the descendants of their union.
 This situation left the majority of the Portuguese discontented, and the Portuguese nobility was unwilling to support the claim of the princess as that could lead to the incorporation of Portugal into Castile.
+(Note: At this time (14th century), Castile is not synonymous with "Spain".
+A global Iberian political entity, had first appeared as a Visigothic Kingdom in the very end of the era of the Roman Empire was dismantled after the Muslim invasion of 711.
+After that, the word "Spain" was used to designate the Iberian peninsula from a geographical and cultural and even political point of view.
+The proper term which more enlightened scholars use is Iberia, the geographical vast peninsula, encompassing Portugal, an autonomous kingdom since 1139, and several other kingdoms.
+These other kingdoms eventually agglutinated under one central power, Castile, and named Spain, after Hispania which was hitherto used in the plural (Hispaniae or the Spains) to refer to all of the nations on the Iberia peninsula.
+The country 'appeared' in the second half of the 15th century, with the marriage of the Catholic Monarchs – Isabel of Castile and Ferdinand of Aragon – the rulers, together, of the Crown of Castile, (the union of the kingdoms of Castile, León, Galicia, Asturias, the Canary Islands and the later conquered kingdom of Granada) and the Crown of Aragon (Aragon, Catalonia, Valencia, the Balearic Islands, Sicily and other territories in the Italian Peninsula).)
 Also, the powerful merchants of the capital, Lisbon, were enraged at being excluded from the negotiations.
 Without an undisputed option, Portugal remained without a king from 1383–85, in an interregnum known as the 1383–85 Crisis, with Queen Leonor acting as regent for her ten-year-old daughter.